-Concerta is a stimulant medication that works to relieve the symptoms of attention deficit hyperactivity disorder (ADHD).
-Due to its stimulant effects, people may feel sadness or fatigue when it wears off.
+Concerta is a stimulant medication that relieves symptoms of attention deficit hyperactivity disorder (ADHD).
+Due to its stimulant effects, people may feel sadness, fatigue, or anxiety symptoms when it wears off.
 People call this the “Concerta crash.”

 This article looks at the causes and symptoms of Concerta crash, as well as how to avoid the comedown.